kje999/MITProjectADBMS/README.md

 *They can view as well as the recent draw result lotto numbers

+*The system itself can speak out to the client the predicted lotto draw date after saving the Rolled lucky number

 -Admin:

 *Can update or save the daily draw result lotto numbers (The combination numbers, lotto type, lotto date draw, jackpot prize)